mui/base-ui/docs/data/base/components/popover/popover.md

 If your popover is large enough that it cannot fit inside the viewport (especially on small or narrow screens as on mobile devices), the `--available-width` and `--available-height` properties are useful to constrain its size to prevent it from overflowing.

-It's also recommended that you specify a minimum acceptable width so that the popover does not choose the `left` and `right` sides on narrow viewports.

 ```css
 .PopoverPopup {
   max-width: var(--available-width);